noconoccin/Filipino-Text-Analysis-Tool/README.txt

 	1) Python codes grouped per module
 	2) Supporting documents to run and understand the API such as User's Manual, Technical Manual, requirements.txt, full and abridged Thesis documentation
-	3) Model files (for preprocessing and clustering tools)
 	4) 'Test' folder that produces generated outputs from modules
 	5) Miscellaneous folders comprising of libraries and caches

+ * Link to Package with Model files (for preprocessing and clustering tools): bit.ly/3f56oAC
  * Link to MGNN Tagset of FSPOST tagger: goo.gl/dY0qFe
  * Other language resources and data are available upon request.

- Upon using the API or documents for your work, kindly include proper citations.
+ Upon using the API or documents for your work, kindly include the proper citation.

  Sample API and document reference: